Fabio Ferraro

-Fabio Ferraro (born 2 September 2002) is a Belgian professional footballer who plays as a forward for RWDM.
+Fabio Ferraro (born 3 September 2002) is a Belgian professional footballer who plays as a forward for Dender EH.

 Club career

-Ferrarro is a youth product of the academies of Mons, Royal Excel Mouscron, Tubize-Braine and Charleroi.
+Ferraro is a youth product of the academies of Mons, Royal Excel Mouscron, Tubize-Braine and Charleroi.
 He made his professional debut with Charleroi in a 3–1 Belgian First Division A loss to Seraing on 22 October 2021.

 On 17 July 2022, Ferraro signed a two-year contract with RWDM.

+On 3 August 2023, Ferraro moved to Dender EH on a two-year contract.